macmanes/general_code/Trinity_Install.md

 	#collectl:                has been Installed Properly

-Tweak Trinity to play nicely with Java
+Tweak Trinity to play nicely with Java #Trimmomaic will sometimes fail because too many java GC threads if you don't set this.

 	sed -i 's_java -jar_java -XX:ParallelGCThreads=15 -jar_g' Trinity

-Run test data
+Run test data.
+You should always do this with a new install..

 	cd sample_data/test_Trinity_Assembly/
 	module load bowtie samtools blat